Science Europe Symposium 2016: Building a Narrative on Impact and the Societal Value of Science

-‘Building a Narrative on Impact and the Societal Value of Science’ was the first Symposium hosted by the Scientific Advisory Committee (SAC) of Science Europe on 17 November 2016 in Brussels.
-The event marked an important step in the development of a multidisciplinary scientific narrative on the topic of research impact, and featured an open dialogue between members of the SAC, high-level representatives from SE Member Organisations, and external stakeholders.
+‘Building a Narrative on Impact and the Societal Value of Science’ was the first Symposium organised by Science Europe together with its Scientific Advisory Committee (SAC) on 17 November 2016 in Brussels.
+The event marked an important step in the development of a multidisciplinary scientific narrative on the topic of research impact, and featured an open dialogue between members of the SAC, high-level representatives from Science Europe Member Organisations, and external stakeholders.

 At the Symposium, the topic of impact was approached from different angles, in order to widen the understanding of the societal value generated by science.
 Throughout the event, fundamental science and curiosity-driven research were emphasised as key drivers of change for their intrinsic value and long-term unexpected impact; however, many other aspects are also important, such as challenge oriented research and co-creation of knowledge.